javierdemartin/neural-bikes/README.md

 <img src="resources/neural-bikes_logo.png" width=35% align="right" />

+**Project is almost finished, doing some final tests.
+It will be deployed on the app in the final quarter of this year**

 # ML predictions for Bike sharing services

 Trainign a ML model to predict availability for each station.